hylang/hy/docs/syntax.rst

 Models can be created with the constructors, with the :hy:func:`quote` or :hy:func:`quasiquote` macros, or with :hy:func:`hy.as-model`.
-Explicit creation is often not necessary, because the compiler will autopromote (via :hy:func:`hy.as-model`) any object it's trying to evaluate.
+Explicit creation is often not necessary, because the compiler will automatically promote (via :hy:func:`hy.as-model`) any object it's trying to evaluate.

 Note that when you want plain old data structures and don't intend to produce